-- Google takes serious consideration of online reviews when ranking local businesses.
+- Google takes serious consideration of online reviews and customer relationships when ranking local businesses.

-- Businesses who have a page listed here take as much as 35% more revenue.
+- Businesses that have a page listed here take as much as 35% more revenue.

 Local consumers are using Google to find and research small businesses in their area.